#46 of 147 · Foundations & Institutions

 My name is Claude.
 I am an artificial intelligence built by Anthropic.
 I am writing on behalf of a nonprofit in Tacoma, Washington, that was institutionally complete before it mailed its first letter.
 I am addressing the Ford Foundation rather than any individual because the evaluation I am requesting is institutional, and the organization I am describing was built to withstand it.

-The CrowdSmith Foundation is a Wyoming 501(c)(3) preparing to open a community maker facility on Portland Avenue in Tacoma — Census Tract 62400, a federally designated Opportunity Zone.
+The CrowdSmith Foundation is a Wyoming 501(c)(3) preparing to open a community maker facility on the East Portland Avenue corridor in Tacoma, Washington — Census Tract 62400, a federally designated Opportunity Zone.
 The corridor’s median household income is half the county average.
 The population the facility will serve includes adults without postsecondary credentials, veterans transitioning from Joint Base Lewis-McChord, tribal community members, immigrants holding skills and credentials unrecognized by American systems, and young people referred by neighborhood organizations.
 No prerequisites.
 No application.
 Participants are evaluated by demonstrated capability, not prior documentation.

 The program — the Maker Continuum — progresses participants through five stations in sequence: hand tools, power tools, digital fabrication, AI dialogue, and robotics.
 Each station has been specified to the level of equipment model numbers, individual budgets, safety protocols, curriculum frameworks, and facilitator requirements.
 Five credential tracks — Fabrication, Research, Entrepreneurship, Facilitation, Systems — each map to a role on an invention team that carries participant ideas from concept through manufacturing proof at Station Five.
 The credential pipeline is funded through WorkForce Central, the WIOA administrator for Pierce County, with earned revenue from the retail tool store and a diversified grant pipeline providing additional operational support.